werf/werf/docs/pages/reference/registry/image_naming.md

 ## `--repo REPO` option

 For all commands related to a docker registry, werf uses a single option named `--repo REPO`. `REPO` is a required param, but `--repo` option may be omitted in Gitlab CI.
-Werf will try to autodetect repo by environment variable `WERF_IMAGES_REGISTRY` if available.
+Werf will try to autodetect repo by environment variable `WERF_IMAGES_REPO` if available.

 Using `REPO` werf constructs a [docker repository](https://docs.docker.com/glossary/?term=repository) as follows: